h2non/rocky/README.md

 `rocky` can be used [programmatically](#programmatic-api) or via its [command-line](#command-line) interface.

-It provides built-in features such as connect-style middleware layer, full-featured path routing, request interceptor, standalone HTTP/S server or via connect/express plugin support.
+It provides built-in features such as connect-style middleware layer, full-featured path routing, request interceptor, standalone HTTP/S server and connect/express plugin support.

 **Still beta**